Teru-dot-png/notes-forcts/note/Coding/Tails notes/game notes for tails' game.md

-i need to fix  t
+i need to fix  the lists